-People get into life coaching because they want to help others.
+If you’ve made the decision to start your life coach career, it’s likely because you’ve realized you want to help people.
 As a helping profession, by its nature, it tends to attract people who are romantics – people who want to save the world and do good.
 (And if you want to look at a group of people who are committed to making the world a better place, look no further than the leadership and team at Coach Training EDU.)
 We understand the desire to help others and make the world a better place.

 But that desire to help can’t be the only driving force.
 Understanding strategy, marketing, and systems that others have used to build a successful life coaching career also plays a role in whether or not you build a successful career.